DEFRA/defra-ai-legacy-modernisation/playbook/pages/lessons-learnt/lessons-learnt.md

 ## Working with AI Tools

 ### 1. Issue with Documentation of Legacy Application
-This document captures key lessons learned during the DEFRA AI Legacy Modernisation project to help future teams avoid common pitfalls and adopt best practices.
+This document captures key lessons learnt during the DEFRA AI Legacy Modernisation project to help future teams avoid common pitfalls and adopt best practices.

 ## Working with AI Tools